The Mind Talk

 Much like prenatal depression, symptoms of the baby blues can include

-• feelings of sadness and/or hopelessness
+• Feelings of Sadness and/or Hopelessness

-• a heavy sense of overwhelm
+• Heavy sense of overwhelm

-• an inability to experience pleasure from previously enjoyable experiences
+• An inability to experience pleasure from previously enjoyable experiences

 The baby blues can be further triggered or exacerbated by the experience of having a new baby contradicting what you imagined: you may feel tremendous joy and overwhelmed by the intensity of love for your child or you may feel not yet bonded with your baby for it can take time to establish a bond.
 You may feel trapped and exhausted by the tremendous responsibility particularly if you are a first-time parent.
 Added to that are challenges like the physical discomfort, sleep deprivation, breast engorgement, unsolicited advice from family and friends, and anxiety about whether you are making the right decisions for your baby.